siomvas/ARIA/README.md

 # ARIA
-Code for ARIA: On the Interaction between Architectures, Initialization and Aggregation Methods and for Federated Visual Classification
+Code for ARIA: On the Interaction Between Architectures, Initialization and Aggregation Methods for Federated Visual Classification

 Coming soon